RajatCodx05/Online_school_administration_with_Php/README.md

 # Module Description
 1. Admin Panel: Admin can manage teachers, school staff, courses and can add notice.
 Admin can add new teachers and staff details and can also update the existing members detail
 2. Administrator Panel: Administrator has authority to manage students by adding new students and updating student’s information.
 Administrator can also check complaints raised by students and Books available.
-3.Teacher Panel: Teachers can login and check for the study materials, view students, view the available books in library and check the notices
+3. Teacher Panel: Teachers can login and check for the study materials, view students, view the available books in library and check the notices
-4.Student Panel: Students can login using provided credentials, they can view study materials, library, notices nd assigned teachers.
+4. Student Panel: Students can login using provided credentials, they can view study materials, library, notices nd assigned teachers.
 Students can also raise complaints.
 # Database Description
-Users (userid, password, type)
+1. Users (userid, password, type)
-Admindetail (id, name, address, email, phone, cabin) Administratordetail (id, name, address, email, phone, cabin) Teacherdetail (id, name, address, email, phone, cabin) Studentdetail (regno, name, address, email, phone, blood) Coursedetail (cid, cname)
+2. Admindetail (id, name, address, email, phone, cabin)
+3. Administratordetail (id, name, address, email, phone, cabin)
+4. Teacherdetail (id, name, address, email, phone, cabin)
+5. Studentdetail (regno, name, address, email, phone, blood)
+6. Coursedetail (cid, cname)
-Programmedetail (pid, pname)
+7. Programmedetail (pid, pname)
 # Front End Design
 The front end is made by HTML along with CSS properties for designing purpose and Javascript to make the web application responsive and validate the forms.